Skip to main content

 Participant fields are appropriate when:

-• Information must be collected and managed for each participant on a trip
+• Information must be collected and managed for each participant/co-traveler on a trip

-• The information is core to the participant
+• The information is core to the Customer and Co-Travelers

-• The data should be reused across future bookings
+• The data can be reused/prefilled across future bookings

 Important:

-• Participant fields cannot be used if any Custom Field in the product has the feature "Available for each participant" activated.
+• Participant fields cannot be used if any Custom Field in the product has "Available for each participant" activated.

 What they are

-Custom fields are fully configurable fields created by the Business.
+Custom fields are fully configurable fields created by the Business at the product level and applied to specific products.
 Both the content of the field and the input type (free text, dropdown, checkbox, etc.) can be defined.

 Examples